mattermost/docs/source/collaborate/collaborate-within-connected-microsoft-teams.rst

 .. |plus-icon| image:: ../images/plus_F0415.svg
   :alt: Open menus using the plus icon.

-`Mattermost for Microsoft Teams </about/mattermost-for-microsoft-teams.html>`__ enables you to collaborate with technical & operations teams seamlessly through the Mattermost app, without leaving Microsoft Teams.
+The `Mattermost for Microsoft Teams </about/mattermost-for-microsoft-teams.html>`__ integration enables you to collaborate with technical & operations teams seamlessly through the Mattermost app, without leaving Microsoft Teams.

-Join us on `Mattermost Academy <https://academy.mattermost.com/>`__ to enroll in the `Mattermost for Microsoft Teams <https://academy.mattermost.com/p/mattermost-for-microsoft-teams>`__ training course where you'll learn how to start collaborating with colleagues across both systems.

 Connect your Mattermost account to your MS Teams account
 ---------------------------------------------------------